 - If the baby has problems with gas or spitting up, you may burp the baby more frequently.

 - Most babies burp readily on their own after 2 months of age.

 Sometimes formula or breast milk comes up with the air when the baby burps.
 A clean washcloth, cloth diaper, or bib can help keep you and the baby clean during burping.

 To burp a baby:

-- Place the baby in an upright position, such as over your shoulder or in a sitting position on your lap.
+Try placing the baby over your shoulder or in a sitting position on your lap.
 If you place the baby on your lap, place your hand under the chin to support the baby's head.

-To help the baby swallow less air during bottle feedings:
+Try these tips to help your baby swallow less air during bottle feedings:

-- Make sure the formula is not too hot or too cold.
+- Make sure that the breast milk or formula is not too hot or too cold.

 - Hold the bottle so no air gets into the nipple.

 - Sit the baby upright in your arms when feeding.